F5Networks/f5-azure-arm-templates/experimental/standalone/2nic/new_stack/README.md

-# Deploying the BIG-IP VE in Azure - 3 NIC(Traditional Deployment; Existing Networking Stack)
+# Deploying the BIG-IP VE in Azure - 2 NIC(New Networking Stack)

 [![Slack Status](https://f5cloudsolutions.herokuapp.com/badge.svg)](https://f5cloudsolutions.herokuapp.com)

 ## Introduction

-This solution uses an ARM template to launch a three NIC deployment of a cloud-focused BIG-IP VE in Microsoft Azure.
-Traffic flows from the BIG-IP VE to the application servers.
-This is the standard "on-premise like" cloud design where the compute instance of F5 is running with a management, front-end application traffic(Virtual Server) and back-end application interfaces.
-As a result of Azure now supporting multiple public-IP's to multiple private IP's per NIC this template is now fully functional.
-As an additional item this template allows for the selection of additional Public/Private IP's to be created for the external "application" NIC to be utilized for passing traffic into virtual servers in a more traditional fashion.
+This solution uses an ARM template to launch a 2-NIC deployment of a cloud-focused BIG-IP VE in Microsoft Azure.
+In a 2-NIC implementation, one interface is for management and one is for data-plane traffic, each with a unique public/private IP.
+This is a variation of the 3nic template minus the NIC meant to connect directly to backend webserver.

 You can choose to deploy the BIG-IP VE with your own F5 BIG-IP license (BYOL), or use Pay as You Go (PAYG) licensing.

 ## Prerequisites and configuration notes
-  - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the characters **#** or **'** (single quote).
+  - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
   - If you are deploying the BYOL template, you must have a valid BIG-IP license token.
   - See the **[Configuration Example](#config)** section for a configuration diagram and description for this solution.
   - See the important note about [optionally changing the BIG-IP Management port](#changing-the-big-ip-configuration-utility-gui-port).

 ## Security
 This ARM template downloads helper code to configure the BIG-IP system.
 If your organization is security conscious and you want to verify the integrity of the template, you can open the template and ensure the following lines are present.
 See [Security Detail](#securitydetail) for the exact code.

 In the *variables* section:
   - In the *verifyHash* variable: search for **script-signature** and then a hashed signature.
   - In the *installCloudLibs* variable: ensure this includes **tmsh run cli script verifyHash /config/cloud/f5-cloud-libs.tar.gz**.